 Meet the Owner & Lead Instructor

-Miss Emily Crawford – B.S.
+Miss Emily Ricci – B.S.
 Business Management, Minor in Dance

-Miss Emily has danced since the age of five, she minored in dance throughout college, and has educated students in dance for nine years now.
-She has studied all styles of dance including ballet, Pointe, jazz, tap, lyrical, contemporary, modern, hip hop, heels, popping, locking, breaking, house dance, and has also taught all of these genres.
+Miss Emily has danced since the age of five, she minored in dance throughout college, and has educated students in dance for ten years now.
+She has studied many styles of dance including ballet, Pointe, jazz, tap, lyrical, contemporary, modern, hip hop, heels, popping, locking, breaking, house dance, and has also taught all of these genres.
 She is also a certified yoga instructor through the International Sports Sciences Association.
 Over the years, she has performed in countless dance events.
 She has danced in Walt Disney World’s Dance the World Parade, the Philadelphia Thanksgiving Day Parade, the Miss America Parade in Atlantic City, Fourth of July Parades, local park concerts, and annual dance recitals.
 Miss Emily has also attended numerous dance workshops and competitions in various states along the East Coast.
 She currently performs with ContempraDANCE Theatre Company, dancing in shows, such as Philly Nutt Crak-Up.
 She has taken master classes at Koresh Dance Company in Philadelphia and Broadway Dance Center in New York City.
-She is a member of the Dance Studio Owner’s Association, and has choreographed over sixty dances at this point in her career including both competitive and noncompetitive solos, duets, trios, and group numbers.
+She is a member of the Dance Studio Owner’s Association which allows her to constantly refine her business skills and stay up to date with current dance studio analytics.
+Her choreographing career includes competitive and noncompetitive solos, duets, trios, and group numbers, some of which are award winning numbers.
 Miss Emily has not only choreographed for dance studios, but also for grade school, high school, and college students as well as weddings.

 Our Teachers